ipatate/react-router-scroll-memory/README.md

 [![Build Status](https://travis-ci.org/ipatate/react-router-scroll-memory.svg?branch=master)](https://travis-ci.org/ipatate/react-router-scroll-memory)

-## For correction hash bug, download beta version
+## For Version 2.0.0 download beta version with @beta flag

 ### For React Router V4 only.
 React component to keep the scroll of the page and to restore it if the user clicks on the previous button of its browser